About the course

 x2 A-Levels at grade C or above.

 x6 GCSE’s grade C or above. (inc Maths, English and Science)

 Salford Alliance of Learning Schools are looking for passionate, well-motivated candidates who are looking to inspire a new generation of children in our community through their exceptional teaching.
 We are looking for candidates who are personable, friendly, have a strong work ethic, have a positive outlook and can communicate well and show confidence within a classroom environment.

-Offers will be subject to a successful interview, conditional of DBS (a Disclosure and Barring Service check) and candidates are required to pass the DFE Literacy and Numeracy skills test.
+Offers will be subject to a successful interview, and are conditional of DBS (a Disclosure and Barring Service check).

 About the training provider

 The Salford Alliance of Learning Schools are an alliance of ten schools that are dedicated to offering unique and exciting opportunities for ambitious future teachers to access ‘on the job training’ with support from experienced teachers / mentors.

 We believe that our SALS programme offers a different training experience to any other School Direct Programme as it is tailored to enhance trainees to rapidly become knowledgeable and classroom confident.

 The training and placements are carried out at our alliance schools listed below: